jsdclxvi/Reforestation/README.md

-## It was raining cats and dogs the other day.
-I almost stepped in a poodle.
+## What is worse then finding a worm in your Apple?
+Finding half a worm in your Apple.